FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/console.md

 ./console.py removeNode [nodeId]
 ```
 Parameters include:
-- nodeId: nodeID of the deleted node
+-nodeId: nodeID of the deleted node

 ```bash
 # Set the node to be located in the ~ / fisco / nodes directory and query the nodeID of node1